waffle-iron/hoodoo-framework/README.md

 Pages must be named as a slug.
 Change Name of Page in Menu for viewing.

 ## The Code & Collab
-As of right now this is in pre-beta and is **NOT** stable, as in meant for production.
+As of right now this is in pre-beta and is **NOT** stable, as in **NOT** ready for production.
 You are welcome to fork take a look add/remove etc.

 If you want to work on it please feel free to clone the directory at anytime, contact me at [zac@pointstart.us](mailto:zac@pointstart.us) to join the team!